 About the writer…

-I was born in 1953 and grew up in Concord, New Hampshire, the third of four girls.
+I grew up in Concord, New Hampshire, the third of four girls.
 After high school I went to the University of Vermont, where I majored in English, and then I went on to law school, graduating from Hastings College of the Law in 1979.

 My writing life beckons

 My first and only job as a lawyer was with the Antitrust Division of the Department of Justice, in Washington, DC.
-I did the whole shebang – document searches, witness interviews, court appearances, all in a nice navy blue suit.
-Still, every morning I rose at six to get in an hour of writing before going to work.
+Every morning I rose at six to get in an hour of writing before going to work.
 Summer vacations I spent at the Bread Loaf Writers’ Conference, studying with John Irving and John Gardner.
 Eventually I saved enough money for a sabbatical, and when my husband got a job teaching in Seattle, I quit.

 Books and children